pavanbelagatti/mysa/README.md

-This is a simple example for testing in Go
+This is a simple example for testing in Go.
 Done successfully!